StrappedGlint13/fridge-follower/Documentation/user_stories.md

 `INSERT INTO Dish (id, date_created, date_modified, name, amount, price, account_id), VALUES (?, ?, ?, ?, ?, ?);`

+### Show your consumption of food

+User can explore his/her consumption from two tables at this scene:

+- Waste: `SELECT Waste.id, Waste.name, Waste.amount, Waste.price, Waste.date_created FROM Waste
+                     JOIN Account ON Waste.account_id = Account.id
+                     WHERE Waste.account_id = ?
+             ORDER BY Waste.date_created DESC`

+- Dishes: `Dish.id, Dish.name, Dish.amount, Dish.price, Dish.date_created FROM Dish
+                     JOIN Account ON Dish.account_id = Account.id
+                     WHERE Dish.account_id = :account_id
+             ORDER BY Dish.date_created ASC`

+### Add dishes to the favorites

+User is able to add dishes to the favorites with _dish_id_ and _account_id_ foreign keys:

+`INSERT INTO favorites (dish_id, account_id) VALUES (?, ?);`

+Before adding new favorite food, app will check if dish is already added to the database:

+`SELECT favorites.dish_id, favorites.account_id FROM favorites"
+                    WHERE favorites.account_id = ?
+AND favorites.dish_id = ?;`

 ### Explore your favorite dishes

 User can explore favorite dishes in alphabetical order: